Ichiro Suzuki: Playing style

-Sportswriter Bruce Jenkins, writing in the San Francisco Chronicle, described Suzuki's distinctive style of play:
+Sportswriter Bruce Jenkins, writing in the San Francisco Chronicle in 2004, described Suzuki's distinctive style of play:

 There's nobody like Ichiro in either league—now or ever.
 He exists strictly within his own world, playing a game 100 percent unfamiliar to everyone else.
 The game has known plenty of 'slap' hitters, but none who sacrifice so much natural ability for the sake of the art.
 And he'll go deep occasionally in games, looking very much like someone who could do it again, often ... [but] the man lives for hits, little tiny ones, and the glory of standing atop the world in that category.
 Every spring, scouts or media types write him off, swearing that opposing pitchers have found the key, and they are embarrassingly wrong.

-While he is known for his hitting ability, he did not draw many walks.
-In 2004, when he set the single-season record for hits, his low walk total (49) led to him being on base a total of 315 times.
-It was the 58th-most times a player has reached base in a season and short of the major league record of 379 set by Babe Ruth in 1923.
+While he was known for his hitting ability, he did not draw many walks.
+In 2004, when he set the single-season record for hits, his low walk total (49) led to him being on base a total of 315 times, which is below the top 60 most times a player has reached base in a season, lagging the MLB record of 379 set by Babe Ruth in 1923.

-The New York Times criticized his inability to improve his power when his Mariner teams were often low-scoring while noting that he also did not steal bases as frequently as Rickey Henderson or Tim Raines.
+The New York Times criticized his inability to improve his power when his Mariner teams were often low-scoring, also noting that he also did not steal bases as frequently as Rickey Henderson or Tim Raines.
 Suzuki, however, once commented, "If I'm allowed to hit .220, I could probably hit 40 [home runs], but nobody wants that."

-Suzuki has long been interested in pitching professionally, and he actually took the mound to pitch to one batter in the 1996 NPB All Star game, reaching close to 91 mph in warm up pitches.
-In 2009, it was reported that during an early February workout at the World Baseball Classic his fastball was clocked at 92 mph.
+Suzuki had long been interested in pitching professionally, and he pitched to one batter in the 1996 NPB All Star game, reaching close to 91 mph in warmup pitches.
+During an early February 2009 workout at the WBC, his fastball was reportedly clocked at 92 mph.
 On the final day of the 2015 season on October 4, Suzuki pitched in his first MLB game, throwing one complete inning at the end of a 7–2 Marlins loss against the Philadelphia Phillies, allowing one run on two hits.
 Less than three weeks before turning 42, he was still able to touch 88 mph with his fastball to go along with a mid 80s slider.